Tuesday, December 13, 2011

 "And why are you anxious about clothing?
 Consider the lilies of the field, how they grow: they neither toil nor spin, yet I tell you, even Solomon in all his glory was not arrayed like one of these.
 But if God so clothes the grass of the field, which today is alive and tomorrow is thrown into the oven, will he not much more clothe you, O you of little faith?"
 (Matthew 6:28-30)

-(Also look up Job 38-41.)
+Also look up Job 38-41.
 We even see almond blossoms used as decoration in the Temple (Exod.
 25:31-35).
-I am not saying that evergreen trees can't be used as an idol, and I am not saying that there are not times when having a Christmas Tree can be a stumbling block.
+I am not saying that evergreen trees cannot be used as an idol, and I am not saying that there are not times when having a Christmas Tree could be a stumbling block.
 If you are living in a culture (like ancient Germany) that worships evergreen trees and views them as sacred, then cutting down a few on your land and tuning them into firewood might be better.
 This goes back to Paul's discussion on food offered to idols in 1 Corinthians 8.
-Symbols do mean things, and you don't want to damage the conscience of the weaker brother.
-We have a right to eat food offered to idols, because idols are nothing, "But take care that this right of yours does not somehow become a stumbling block to the weak."
-(1 Corinthians 8:9) So if I was evangelizing ancient Germany I would probably not have a Christmas Tree, "lest I make my brother stumble".
+Symbols do mean things, and you do not want to damage the conscience of the weaker brother.
+We have a right to eat food offered to idols, because idols are nothing, "But take care that this right of yours does not somehow become a stumbling block to the weak" (1 Corinthians 8:9).
+So if I was evangelizing a culture that worshipped evergreen trees, I would probably not have a Christmas Tree, "lest I make my brother stumble".
 But I would teach the true way to view an evergreen tree, and I would hope that 1300 years later that Christians would be able to used God's creation for His glory.

 "I am the vine; you are the branches.
 Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing."
 (John 15:5)